ChthonVII/CnCTDRAMapEditor/README.md

 * Fixed a couple of crashes
 * Made tool windows remember their previous position, size and other settings upon closing and re-opening them
 * Replaced drop-downs with list boxes in object type selection dialogs to allow switching between objects with fewer clicks
-* Can now edit/create maps using the Sole Survivor binary format.
+* Can now edit/create TD maps in 128x128 size using the Sole Survivor binary format.

 ### Installation